-This webinar is Part 1 of weekly updates on the issues the COVID-19 crisis is presenting to you and to your business or organization.
-This webinar covered the CARES Act—What you need to know and what you can do now.
+The first of our series, this webinar recording on April 1, 2020 covered important issues the COVID-19 crisis is presenting to you and to your business or organization.
+Learn what you need to know and what you can do now.

 The Senate and the House of Representatives have both passed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 The bill provides $2.2 trillion of Federal funds to keep the economy functioning.
 But what is in the law to aid Non-profits?